 Amalfi is a town in a dramatic natural setting below steep cliffs on Italy’s southwest coast.
 Between the 9th and 11th centuries, it was the seat of a powerful maritime republic.
 The Arab-Norman Sant' Andrea cathedral at the heart of town, with its striped Byzantine facade, survives from this era.
 Today will be a day at leisure to discover the beauty of this wonderful coastal resort, or to explore the area.
 You tour escort will give you a brief orientation of the village before setting you free to enjoy its wonder.
 You can take a local bus and visit Ravello, or if you like the beach take a plunge into the blue water of the Mediterranean Sea.
 Alternatively, you may want to take time to relax and people watch in one of the many outdoor cafes or bars sipping some ice cold Limoncello.
 See “L’arte di fare niente” on the next page for instructions on some Italian Style Relaxation.
 Supper will be on your own.
 Overnight in Positano.

-there's still plenty of seismic activity as one can see.
 The ground moves, the earth shakes, and scalding, stinking steam rises from hissing fissures in one of the most seismically active volcanic landscapes on Earth.
 [Sofia Costanza Brigida Villani Scicolone, or Sofia Loren is a native of Pozzuoli.]

 Copyright 2022 Fratelli Group Travel.
 All rights reserved.